tpmccallum/PyVeritas/README.md

 # PyVeritas

-Revolutionizing Python testing with adaptive, intelligent, and developer-friendly tools.
+Robust, user-friendly unit testing and fuzzing support for your Python application.
+Designed to be simple (easy to code your tests) and accessible (all of your testing in the one place).

 # 🚀 Overview

-PyVeritas is an advanced software testing framework designed to push the boundaries of Python testing.
-By combining the precision of unit testing, the randomness of fuzzing, and the adaptability of AI, PyVeritas helps developers create robust, reliable, and high-quality Python code effortlessly.
+PyVeritas is your easy-to-use software testing framework.
+PyVeritas combines unit testing, and the randomness of fuzzing to help you ensure the reliability and quality of your Python code.

-PyVeritas is code-aware, behavior-driven, and environment-adaptive.
-It doesn’t just test your code—it learns from it, evolves with it, and ensures every corner is thoroughly validated.

 # 🌟 Features

-**Intelligent Fuzzing**: Automatically generates meaningful fuzzing inputs tailored to your specific code logic.
+**Fuzzing**: Create meaningful fuzzing inputs tailored to your specific code logic.

-**Behavioural Validation**: Compare your program's outputs against expected behaviours using AI models.

-**Dynamic Test Optimization**: Keeps your test suite lean and relevant by analyzing historical failures and code changes.

-**Cross-Environment Simulation**: Test across multiple Python versions and runtime environments.

-**Actionable Insights**: Provides real-time feedback on test coverage, bottlenecks, and high-risk areas.
+**Unit Testing**: Write and run lean and relevant tests for your existing Python code.

 # 🛠️ Installation